tumagonx/nwjs_docs_old/Third-party-browser-plugins.md

 }
 ```

+## Location of plugins

-Then node-webkit will find and load plugins from conventional paths, which should be the same with your other browsers.
+Node-webkit will find and pick plugins installed on your system (i.e. will use the paths common for other browsers).

-To distribute a plugin along with node-webkit, you have two choices.
-First you can write a installer which automatically installs plugins, like how many softwares done with flash.

-The second way is to ship plugins along with your app, if `/app` is the path to your app, you can create a `plugins` folder under it, e.g. `/app/plugins`, and then put your browser plugins in it and node-webkit will load them.
+Additionally node-webkit scans `/plugin` subdirectory of your application's root directory (root is where `package.json` resides).

+## Distribution of plugins

+* If a plugin is relatively popular (such as Flash), you may hope that plugin's already installed on your users' systems and node-webkit picks it.

+* If a plugin has its own installer, you may run it when your application is installed.

+* You may also include plugins in the `/plugins` directory of your application.

+## Listing of the loaded plugins

-To see whether your plugins are loaded, you can use `navigator.plugins` in devtools's console.
+To see whether your plugins are loaded, you can use `navigator.plugins` in [[Developer Tools|Debugging with devtools]]' console.